 Alternatively, programmers of distributed applications can make use of middleware to work at a higher level than sending bytes over sockets.
 I show two basic approaches to this in Chapter 10: messaging and Remote Procedure Calls (RPCs).
-Web services are a particular approach to standardizing these kinds of higher-level application communication, and have been primarily used with RPCs: I show how to use them in this way.
+Web services are a particular approach to standardizing these kinds of higher-level application communication, and have often been used with RPCs.